 Laser Refractive Cataract Surgery – LRx

 The development of cataracts is one of the most common conditions affecting people in the U.S. over the age of 40.
 By the age of 80, more than half of the U.S. population has at least one cataract.
-Cataract surgery is the most effective way to eliminate the debilitating effects on vision that cataracts can cause, and a new technology that was recently approved by the U.S. Food and Drug Administration now offers a way to perform customized cataract surgery without a surgical blade.
-The LenSx® Femtosecond Laser is only available in a handful of vision care practices nationwide – and the Gordon-Weiss-Schanzlin Vision Institute is one of them.
+Cataract surgery is the most effective way to eliminate the debilitating effects on vision that cataracts can cause, and a technology that was approved by the U.S. Food and Drug Administration offers a way to perform customized cataract surgery without a surgical blade.
+The Gordon Schanzlin New Vision Institute was one of the first practices in the country to employ the Trusted Source Cataracts National Eye Institute Go to Source LenSx® Femtosecond Laser .

 The LenSx® Femtosecond Laser for Cataract Removal